SZtools/SZ-docs/docs/source/index.rst

 Input data for SI k-fold or SI functions should be a vector layer with a number of fields for independent variables and a field for the dependent variable classified binomially: 0 for absence, >0 for presence.

 .. figure:: ../images/use.png
-   :alt: Add plugin repository
+   :alt: Input data
-   :width: 50%
+   :width: 80%
-   :align: center
+   :align: left

 Test
 ----